vividosrl/pebble-watchfaces/README.md

-SimplicITA
+Pebble Watchfaces
 ==========

-Italian version of Simplicity for Pebble Smartwatch
+Collection of watchfaces for the Pebble smartwatch.

+Follow our blog for other interesting topics http://www.vivido.it/blogzine/